OpenDSA/OpenDSA/RST/source/Development/BinaryTreeTraversal.rst

    Figure :num:`Figure #BinExample` is
    **D B G E H I F C A**.

-An :dfn:`inorder traversal` first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).
+An :term:`inorder traversal` first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).